-- A hysterectomy, which would have removed the fibroid, but also result in the death of her unborn child.
+- Hysterectomy, which would have removed the fibroid, but also result in the death of her unborn child.
 This option would mean Gianna and Pietro could never conceive again.
-Under the principle of double effect*, it would have been morally acceptable in Gianna’s situation to undergo this surgery, and the most typical intervention at that time.
+Under the principle of double effect*, it would have been morally acceptable in Gianna’s situation to undergo this surgery and the most typical intervention at that time.

 - Removal of the fibroid and an abortion.
-This option would have allowed Gianna and Pietro to try for another child, but would have been a direct abortion which is always morally wrong.
+This option would have allowed Gianna and Pietro to try for another child but also would have been a direct attack on the life of the child she was carrying within her – an induced abortion – and always morally wrong.

-- Removal of the fibroid through surgery while attempting to save the unborn child and continue the pregnancy.
-This surgery would hold many risks which would last throughout the pregnancy, including the possibility of a secondary rupture of the uterus, a situation which would put both Gianna and her unborn child in immediate lethal danger.
+- Removal of the fibroid through surgery while attempting to save her unborn child and continue the pregnancy.
+This surgery would hold many risks which would last throughout the pregnancy, including the possibility of a secondary rupture of the uterus, a situation that would put both Gianna and her unborn child in immediate lethal danger.

 Gianna’s choice was to have the fibroid removed while attempting to save the child’s life.